-5) The complainant and respondent shall each have an opportunity to make a personal statement relevant to the scope of review, which should include the bases for seeking or opposing the review, the personal impact of the alleged misconduct and/or sanction, the relief sought, and mitigating or aggravating information.
-In addition to the personal statements by the parties, each party's support person/advisor and the Office of General Counsel attorney representing the University shall have the opportunity to make an opening statement relevant to the standard and scope of review.
+5) The complainant and respondent shall each have an opportunity to make a personal statement relevant to the review panel's determination (see section 5.10.14), which should include the bases for seeking or opposing the review, the personal impact of the alleged misconduct and/or sanction, the relief sought, and mitigating or aggravating information.
+In addition to the personal statements by the parties, each party's support person/advisor and the Office of General Counsel attorney representing the University shall have the opportunity to make an opening statement.

-6) The complainant and respondent (or their respective support person/advisor, if any) shall each have the opportunity to call witnesses that the review panel deems relevant to the scope of review, to question witnesses (including the other party and the OEO/AA investigator[s]) through the review panel chair (not directly), to present evidence, and to make concluding remarks.
+6) The complainant and respondent (or their respective support person/advisor, if any) shall each have the opportunity to call witnesses that the review panel deems relevant to its determination (see section 5.10.14), to question witnesses (including the other party and the OEO/AA investigator[s]) through the review panel chair (not directly), to present evidence, and to make concluding remarks.